Westgate (Columbus, Ohio): Historic churches

-Westgate United Methodist Church is a medium-sized church located at 61 South Powell Avenue.
-It sits immediately north of West High school.
-Their mission is to help people to find their way back to God.
-They have been offering regular weekly services since their foundation in 1927.
+Westgate United Methodist Church is located at 61 South Powell Avenue, immediately north of West High School.
+Founded in 1927, the church has offered regular weekly services since its founding.

-Parkview United Methodist Church is centrally located just north of Westgate park.
-This church was very important in the plan for the neighborhood.
-This can be seen in the multiple streets that converge around it as well as in its prominent placement in relation to the park.
-It was constructed in 1941.
+Parkview United Methodist Church is located at 344 S. Algonquin Avenue, just north of Westgate Park.
+The church played an important role in the original planning of the neighborhood, which can be seen in the multiple streets that converge around it and its prominent placement in relation to the park.
+It was constructed in 1941 and continues to hold weekly services.